patrickfatrick/TomorrowNightEighties/README.md

 [Chris Kempson's Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) theme for Brackets.

 This is itself based on Ryan Stewart's [Tomorrow Night theme for Brackets](https://github.com/Brackets-Themes/TomorrowNight).
-I just switched out the colors :P

 For more themes and install instructions see the [Brackets Themes website](http://brackets-themes.github.io/)